Forgiveness: Returning to Ourselves and Each Other

 An Introduction to Parts Work

 The foundation of my coaching practice is an incredibly supportive method for growing self-compassion and getting to know ourselves more deeply.
 If you’ve ever said, “Part of me wants to, but another part just doesn’t”?
-That little phrase points to something at the heart of what’s called Parts Work.
+That little phrase points to something at the heart of what’s called Parts Work, which I also like to call Parts Play.
+It’s more of a process of discovery.
 I’ve written a piece to introduce you to this simple yet powerful way of understanding yourself by getting to know the different “parts” inside you.
 Inspired by Internal Family Systems (IFS), this approach helps you listen to your inner world with curiosity, compassion, and Presence.
-It’s not about fixing or improving yourself—it’s about building relationships with every part of you.
+It’s not about fixing or improving yourself; it’s about building relationships with every part of you.

 Following The Thread of Our Core Needs

 What really drives our actions, reactions, and relationships?
 Beneath every conversation, conflict, or collaboration lies a set of core needs influencing how we show up in the world.
-When we begin to recognize and understand them—both in ourselves and others—we unlock new possibilities for connection, clarity, and growth.
-Curious to explore what’s beneath the surface?
+When we begin to recognize and understand them, both in ourselves and others, we unlock new possibilities for connection, clarity, and growth.

 Befriending Your Inner Critic